ska-sa/katgpucbf/doc/fgpu.design.rst

 ^^^^^^^^^^^^^^
 The remaining steps are to

- 1. Compute the real Fourier transform from a complex-to-complex transform (see the previous section).
+ 1. Compute the real Fourier transform from several complex-to-complex transforms (see the previous section).
  2. Apply gains and fine delays.
  3. Do a partial transpose, so that *spectra-per-heap* (256 by default) spectra are stored contiguously for each channel (the Nyquist frequencies are also